cse110-sp25-group25/warmup-exercise/rules/README.md

 1. Go to the `/source` folder
 2. Double-click `index.html` to open in your browser

-That’s it!
-No frameworks, no build tools, no terminal required.

----

 ✅ Stay consistent, commit often, and ask questions if you're stuck!
 ```